by Texas Homesteader ~

 - 2 Herb-Bombs (or minced fresh herbs & olive oil)

-- Enough water to cover pasta
+- Enough broth or water to cover pasta

 Bring salted water to a boil.
 Add dry pasta and stir thoroughly.
 When water returns to a boil, continue boiling pasta uncovered for 7 minutes, stirring occasionally.

 Strain cooked pasta in a mesh colander and place hot pasta in a bowl.

 Add about 1 Herb-Bomb per about 1.5 cups dry pasta, or to your taste.
 (I used two Herb-Bombs for three cups of dry rotini pasta) If desired you can substitute herb bombs with minced fresh herbs such as basil, rosemary & oregano and a splash of olive oil.

 Stir to thoroughly coat pasta - may add a few drops of lemon juice to add a little acidity.
 Chopped tomatoes are a nice stir-in, and chopped cucumbers go well too.

 - Ranch-Style Beans

 - RancherMan’s Green-Bean Casserole